-- 1. Before the adoption of the Bylaws and Constitution in 1917, authored by A. Parker Hitchens, the American Association of Immunologists was governed by the president and the Council.
+1. Before the adoption of the Bylaws and Constitution in 1917, authored by A. Parker Hitchens, the American Association of Immunologists was governed by the president and the Council.
 The early Council included the position of chair, responsible for making sure the Council carried out its proposals and those of the president.
-The early Council did not have a line of succession to the presidency, as it would after 1917. - 2.
-"Minutes of First Annual Meeting of the American Association of Immunologists," June 22, 1914, AAI Archive, Bethesda, MD [hereafter, AAI Archive-Bethesda].
-Both the New England Journal of Medicine and Journal of the American Medical Association regularly published meeting reports and proceedings of smaller scientific and medical associations. - 3.
-A. Parker Hitchens, "Report upon The Journal of Immunology," Annual Council Meeting, June 10, 1916, AAI Archive-Bethesda.
+The early Council did not have a line of succession to the presidency, as it would after 1917.

+3. A. Parker Hitchens, "Report upon The Journal of Immunology," Annual Council Meeting, June 10, 1916, AAI Archive-Bethesda.
 Zeitschrift für Immunitätsforschung und experimentelle Therapie was first published December 1908.

 The Journal of Immunology-(1916-2016) Advancing the Field for 100 Years by this Association was about to be established" with or without any involvement of AAI.
 It was also clear to Hitchens that Coca's work on establishing the new journal had progressed far enough that the inaugural issue would be published before the AAI Council could act on any potential arrangement.
-Furthermore, if such a journal was published without the cooperation of AAI, it would render "superfluous the future publication of an official organ of this Association, and, in this event, our Society would have been seriously handicapped in its future development."4
+Furthermore, if such a journal was published without the cooperation of AAI, it would render "superfluous the future publication of an official organ of this Association, and, in this event, our Society would have been seriously handicapped in its future development."

 Hitchens formally presented the idea of the "Journal of Immunity" to Council when it convened in early May at the annual meeting.
-Most councillors were receptive to the new journal and "thought it a good thing and that the society should cooperate with Dr. Coca in the matter."5 Although Council could not be expected to take decisive action immediately on a matter of such consequence, the Council members empowered Hitchens "to represent the society in the negotiation with Dr. Coca"6 and act for the Council in any negotiations.7 In Hitchens, the Council could not have made a more apt selection.
+Most councillors were receptive to the new journal and "thought it a good thing and that the society should cooperate with Dr. Coca in the matter."
+Although Council could not be expected to take decisive action immediately on a matter of such consequence, the Council members empowered Hitchens "to represent the society in the negotiation with Dr. Coca" and act for the Council in any negotiations.
+In Hitchens, the Council could not have made a more apt selection.
 He was the

-Arthur Parker Hitchens, M.D., (1877-1949) was a founding member of AAI and served in a number leadership positions in the earliest vears of the association-first as council chair (1914-1917) and later as a councillor (1918-1921).
+Arthur Parker Hitchens, M.D., (1877-1949) was a founding member of AAI and served in a number leadership positions in the earliest years of the association-first as council chair (1914-1917) and later as a councillor (1918-1921).
 Hitchens was a staff scientist at H. K. Mulford Company from 1901 until 1918, when he joined the U.S. Army Medical Corp for service in the First World War.
 Hitchens left the Army for a short time in secretary of the Society of American Bacteriology (SAB, now the American Society for Microbiology) and would soon be the first managing editor of the newly founded Journal of Bacteriology